Robotherapy/Bullwork_assignment/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+I used ChatGpt to generate this, but I could only get it working because I understand how to manage ROS2 projects and work on them.